OneTaste: Orgasmic meditation

+Reception

 Several journalists have compared OneTaste to a cult and pyramid scheme.
-"As with many a commune before it, the leader of One Taste, Ms. Daedone, is a polarizing personality, whom admirers venerate as a sex diva, although some former members say she has cult like powers over her followers...
-Much of the community’s tone revolves around Ms. Daedone, a woman of considerable charm, although detractors regard her as a master manipulator."
-In a New York Times interview, Ms. Daedone insists she does not aspire to guru status, while acknowledging that "there’s a high potential for this to be a cult."
+"As with many a commune before it, the leader of OneTaste, Ms. Daedone, is a polarizing personality, whom admirers venerate as a sex diva, although some former members say she has cult like powers over her followers...
+Much of the community's tone revolves around Ms. Daedone, a woman of considerable charm, although detractors regard her as a master manipulator."
+In a New York Times interview, Daedone insists she does not aspire to guru status, while acknowledging that "there's a high potential for this to be a cult."

 A New York Times article led to several critical blog and opinion columns.
-A 2013 Gawker article referenced online cult accusations, which documented the reporter's experience at a weekend conference hosted by OneTaste.
-An article in GoodTimes Weekly, 'The Big OM', refers to "cult allegations" by posters on Yelp.com, as did one on Vice and on Salon.
+An article in GoodTimes Weekly, "The Big OM", refers to "cult allegations" by posters on Yelp.com, as did one on Vice, and on Salon.
 A 2016 episode of the podcast Love + Radio is dedicated to the experience of a woman who had increasingly fraught relations with OneTaste.
 An article in The Cut stated that "some cult experts have linked Daedone with Victor Baranco," the cult leader who ran Lafayette Morehouse, and also suggest that it may be a pyramid scheme.
 Similarly, an article in The Frisky described OneTaste as "Landmark Forum for the clitoris."
-A Refinery 29 article cited the organization's "potentially aggressive sales tactics."
+A Refinery29 article cited the organization's "potentially aggressive sales tactics."
 Playboy Magazine compared OneTaste to Scientology and Landmark Forum, saying it had a "pyramidal pricing structure".
 For example, a week-long training with Nicole Daedone was advertised at $36,000.
-Daedone was quoted "All I can think about is how easy it is to start a cult. .... the way the volunteers serve the leaders, jumping at their every demand to "get me water” and “move that stool”... the full-court sales pitch from the minute you walk in...
-I leave early and I'm furious".
+The Playboy writer noted behaviors that were "cultish", for example, "the way the volunteers serve the leaders, jumping at their every demand to 'get me water' and 'move that stool'... the full-court sales pitch from the minute you walk in...
+I leave early and I'm furious."
 The author implies she was gaslighted when she disagreed with the leaders.
 She writes that she was re-traumatized "for weeks" as memories of her past sexual trauma were triggered by a business promising female empowerment but "people probably just want your money."